Almost 25 charities took part in a volunteering fair at Sheffield Town Hall today to offer “life-changing” career opportunities.

 There was something for everyone, with just a few of the names including Museum Sheffield, St Luke’s Hospice, British Red Cross and even the Sheffield Cat Sanctuary.

 Paul Harvey, manager of Sheffield Volunteering Centre, said: “This is a good way of promoting volunteering really widely and showcasing the 25 odd charities here who are doing brilliant stuff and enabling people to come and meet them face to face.
-It’s a great way of enabling people to connect.

 “To be quite honest, volunteering is nothing short of life-changing for some people.”

 The event was hosted by Sheffield Volunteering Centre and Sheffield Hallam University.